New to tennis? It is easy to get started!

-No Lesson Lottery for Summer Instruction
+NO Lottery for Summer Classes

 The following are guidelines to help determine your level of tennis ability when registering for tennis instruction.
+Unsure of your level?
+Call Barb Jenkins for a tryout at 847-256-9679.

 - Tiny Hitters: For 4 year-olds with minimal tennis experience.